Liozou/RedefinableTypes.jl/README.md

 Using `Vector{Foo}` instead of `Vector{⋆Foo}` should generally not change the correctness of the code, although it will impact performance.

+If used with other type-modifying macros such as `@kwdef`, use `@redefinable` as the outermost macro.

 Current limitations:

 - It is still impossible to change the declared supertype.